annatrendl/ESRC_SDAI/reviews/reply_to_reviews.md

 One reviewer raised concerns about the feasibility of the project regarding access to the data.
 We would like to clarify that we already hold the necessary data on our servers here at Warwick.
 In addition, we have support from Deputy Chief constable Louisa Rolfe at West Midlands Police, who is also the National Police Chiefs' Council lead for domestic abuse.
 Named postdoc Trendl works as a postdoc here at Warwick and is also an employee of Lloyds Banking Group in their behavioural and data science team.
 We have director level support from Lloyds Banking Group for the project.
 Applying data at this scale to the study of domestic abuse has never been done before.

+Having Lloyds Banking Group as a partner in the research is a huge asset.
+Reviewer 130837269 was concerned that we are only using data from one retail bank, but this criticism is a misunderstanding.
+Lloyds are the largest retail bank with 22 million customers.
+It is unnecessary to have data from a second retail bank and would be logistically difficult.
+By using weighted sampling of the 22 million, we can construct any representative sample and still achieve a sample size far in excess of any ever used to study domestic abuse.

+As the application of multiple, very large datasets to research in domestic abuse is novel, there is no one with the required skills in econometrics and data science who also has a substantial track record in domestic abuse research to conduct this research.
+Requiring such a background would make it impossible to complete the research, because no such individuals exist.
+We have acknowledged this from the start, hence our working closely with domestic abuse leads in the police, and why we propose including an advisory panel.

 -------------